d3sformal/threadfuzzer-net/results/sct-benchmarks/README.md

 `results_profiled.txt` contain individual sections for every benchmark.
 Each section contains

-- Amount of iterations
+- Number of iterations
 - How many iterations Passed/Failed/TimedOut
 - Average TimePerRun
 - Degree of Concurrency and Size of the benchmark (SLOC)

-On top of that, `traces` directory contains traces for each benchmark (multiple iterations are collected in single file).
+On top of that, `traces` directory contains traces for each benchmark (multiple iterations are collected in a single file).
 These can be further inspected via provided tools (`TraceFileInspector` and `TraceFileStats`).

 # Running multiple configurations in batch
 We clear the old traces and results